TykTechnologies/tyk-demo/cicd/README.md

 3. Build the `APIs and Polcies` job in Jenkins
 4. Check the Tyk environment 2 Dashboard again, you will now see that it has the same API Definitions and Policies as the default Dashboard.
 5. Check that the Tyk environment 2 Gateway can proxy requests for these APIs by making a request to the [Basic Open API](http://localhost:8085/basic-open-api)

+**Note**: To avoid having to wait a long time for the Github anonymous API access quota to renew, it's recommended that you update the `APIs and Policies` job to use your Github credentials:

+1. Go to `APIs and Policies` job
+2. Click Configure
+3. On Credentials field, click Add and select 'APIs and Policies'
+4. Enter your username and password, then click Add
+5. Select your credentials in the Credentials select box, then click Save